TinkoffCreditSystems/allure-android/allure-kotlin-migration-guide.md

     1. Change all imports from `io.qameta.allure.android.io.*` -> `io.qameta.allure.kotlin.*`
     1. In case you have custom `AllureResultsWriter` adjust it as the API has changed a bit
     1. `AllureResultsReader` & `FileSystemResultsReader` have been removed as they are not used anymore
+    1. In case you are using any of the constants like from `AllureFileConstants` (like `TEXT_PLAIN`, `TXT_EXTENSION`) define them yourself as they are not part of public API anymore.
 1. Migrate package `listener` - change all imports from `io.qameta.allure.android.listener.*` -> `io.qameta.allure.kotlin.listener.*`
 1. Migrate package `serialization` - it was used internally and is no longer needed.
 1. Migrate package `utils` - it was used to parse the annotations to allure results.
 It shouldn't be accesed by consumer code.
 If you were using any of those methods take a look at ` io.qameta.allure.kotlin.util.ResultsUtils` for replacement (as the implementation of parsing annotations has changed).